ktbarrett/ktbarrett.github.io/_posts/2024-07-24-cocotb-resolve-x.md

 Often the idea is to generate the most efficient logic in those cases.
 Designers often want to take advantage of those optimizations, which leads us to the following uses of `X`.

-4. Constant assignment to unused variables so they are optimized out.
+1. Constant assignment to unused variables so they are optimized out.
-5. To provide a value in an expression in unreachable paths.
+2. To provide a value in an expression in unreachable paths.
-6. To provide a value in an expression where the value doesn't matter.
+3. To provide a value in an expression where the value doesn't matter.

-It's important to note that in Case 5 and 6 that the value is sometimes `0` or `1` and sometimes `X`.
+It's important to note that in case 2 and 3 that the value changes over time and can sometimes be `0` or `1` and sometimes `X`.
-These are all examples of `X`s on data signals that aren't an error.
+These are all examples of `X`s on data signals that aren't an error in synthesis.
-But these examples are valid during synthesis.
-But, verification is not synthesis.
+But verification is not synthesis.

 ### `X` for verification